 In February 2021, Google Ads began to incorporate behaviors of broad match modifier (BMM) into phrase match.
-In July 2021, both phrase and broad match modifier keywords will have the same updated phrase matching behavior for all languages, and will show ads on searches that include the meaning of your keyword.
+As of July 2021, both phrase and broad match modifier keywords have the same updated phrase matching behavior for all languages and show ads on searches that include the meaning of your keyword.

-You won’t need to take any specific action for your phrase match or BMM keywords in order to see these changes.
-For more information on this change, read the official announcement post about the new behavior.
+You don’t need to take any specific action for your phrase match or BMM keywords in order to see these changes.

 Updated phrase match

-The updated phrase match simplifies match types by combining the control of phrase match, and the expanded reach of broad match modifier.
-The new matching behavior will be more expansive than phrase match, but slightly more restrictive than BMM.
+The updated phrase match simplifies match types by combining the control of phrase match, and the expanded reach of the discontinued broad match modifier.
+The new phrase matching behavior is more expansive than the former phrase match, and slightly more restrictive than the discontinued BMM.

 For example, the phrase match keyword “moving services NYC to Boston” will continue to cover searches like “affordable moving services NYC to Boston.”
 It will also cover searches that traditionally only matched under BMM, such as “NYC corporate moving services to Boston.”
 For the updated phrase match, word order continues to affect matching behavior and ads won’t show for searches where the wording changes the meaning of the match (for example, people looking to move from “Boston to New York City”).